pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

 The DPLL algorithm modifies the resolution rule, opting for a "splitting rule" instead.
 What happens?

-Well, if neither unit propagation nor the affirmitive-negative rule can be applied, then some literal `p` is chosen.
+Well, if neither unit propagation nor the affirmative-negative rule can be applied, then some literal `p` is chosen.
 We then check if `Clauses ++ [p]` is satisfiable, or `Clauses ++ [(Not p)]` is satisfiable...by recursively using the DPLL algorithm on it.